UCNProf/dma_0920_workshop_php/docs/session03/index.md

         alias sail='[ -f sail ] && bash sail || bash vendor/bin/sail'
         ```
     3. Ctrl+o to save, Ctrl+x to exit.
+    4. Run `source ~/.bashrc` to update your bash session.

 Start and stop the project
 :   Now you should be able to start and stop the project using sail (almost just like you do with docker-compose):